mrolli/myitjournal/docs/guides/git.md

 **Discussion and Solution**

-This usually means that somebody ellse already added a new commit and pushed to github and now your commit conflicts with the other.
+This usually means that somebody else already added a new commit and pushed to GitHub and now your commit conflicts with the other.
 What to do now?
 You would need to:

 * Remove your commit(s) and keep the changes